The various ways to get in touch with DSM.

 Delft, the Netherlands

-The development and societal acceptance of genetic and other biotechnologies that enable simpler, faster and more predictable engineering of cells and entire biological systems.
-This will stimulate novel approaches and potential solutions to the big challenges that lie ahead for society, especially in terms of population growth, health, climate change, energy, raw material and food security and sustainable development.
+The development and societal acceptance of genetic and other biotechnologies that enable simpler, faster, and more predictable engineering of cells and entire biological systems.
+This will stimulate novel approaches and potential solutions to the big challenges that lie ahead for society, especially regarding population growth, food security, health, and sustainable development.

 Delft, the Netherlands